nathanhilton/nathanhilton/resume/README.md

 # Resume

-This is the folder where I store the code for my resume!
+This is where I am storing my resume, as well as the code to create it!

-For the resume refer to the [resume](./resume-nathan-hilton.pdf) file.
+For my resume, refer to the [./build/resume-nathan-hilton.pdf](./build/resume-nathan-hilton.pdf) file.

 Based on https://github.com/sb2nov/resume.